 Palliative care providers are skilled in pain and symptom management.
 They can guide you and your family through your care choices.
 And since many services are conducted in the patient’s home or residence, people who have difficulty traveling to a doctor’s office often find that palliative care enhances their quality of life and eliminates unnecessary hospital and emergency room visits

 Elizabeth Palliative Care is an integral part of our service offering at The Elizabeth Hospice.
-This medical approach focuses on providing patients with relief from the symptoms, pain and stress of a serious, chronic condition which can improve the quality of life and preserve dignity of life for both patients (adults and children) and their family members.
+This medical approach focuses on providing patients with relief from the symptoms, pain and stress of a serious, chronic condition which can improve the quality of life and preserve dignity of life for both child palliative care patients, adults and their family members.

 Your palliative care team will include a: